mikeyfreake/ESPN-Fantasy-Football-Scraper/README.md

 5. Make sure your changes pass all tests (npm test)
 6. Submit a pull request

 (Testing will require you to have the command line command 'make'.
-If on windows, look at https://github.com/bmatzelle/gow)
+If on Windows, look at https://github.com/bmatzelle/gow)